nishap1225/nishap1225.github.io/_posts/2020-08-14-Centralized-Node-Attribute-Database-for-High-Performance-Computing.md

 decided to use mySQL versus a non-relational database like mongoDB the genders structure was easily visualized as a relational schema.
 {% include aligner.html images="pexels/gender_schema.png" column=3 %}
-- We then used the python module to query the local genders file and feed it into the database.
+- Next, we used the python module to query the local genders file and feed it into the database.
 This was then adapted to be able to comb through multiple directories.
-- Lastly we created python methods for users to query from the database through the command line.
+- Lastly, we created python methods for users to query from the database through the command line.
 This mimics `nodeattr` except the information is read from the database.
 - After the code was complete, we compiled the code into a python package

 #### What's Next?